-People are complex creatures, with complex emotions and thought processes.
+People are complex beings, with complex emotions and thought processes.
 It is no surprise that when two people come together and communicate, they don’t always understand each other perfectly.
 Miscommunication is one of those things that happens in daily life, but is also one of the biggest sources of conflict.

 So how do we deal with that?

-A tool that we teach in TREE workshops, and that we always come back to, is the Intent, Action Effect model.
+A tool that we teach in TREE workshops, and that we always come back to, is the Intent/Action/Effect model.

 There are two spheres in this model; Seen and Unseen.
 On the unseen side, we have our thoughts and feelings that we don’t share with others.
 They remain private to us, unless we decide to bring them out into the open.
-On the seen side, we have our actions, the things we say and do that others can hear, see and interpret for themselves.
+On the Seen side, we have our actions, the things we say and do that others can hear, see and interpret for themselves.

 Intent: Our intentions influence our outward behaviour.
 It’s the meaning or purpose behind our Seen actions.